 About Les Robinson

 "I realised that, when I adopted new behaviours in my own life, I was choosing behaviours that I thought bettered my life and which felt safe and controllable.
 Reasons didn’t seem to matter much, it was more about imagination, about being able to visualize myself living a dream.
-So this was the start of the journey of discovery that led to Changeology."
+This was the start of the journey of discovery that led to Changeology."

 Les lives on the coast south of Sydney with wife, young son, 5 chooks and 2 budgies.
 He's the author of two radically unrelated books: The Field Guide to the Native Plants of Sydney, and Changeology.